 exclusive to Travelling Fit supporters

-- Local representative assistance and to answer any questions
+- Local representative assistance during your stay

 exclusive to Travelling Fit clients